markdoliner/flickrmirrorer/README.md

 Overview
 ========
 A small command-line python script that creates a local backup of your Flickr data.
-It mirrors images, videos, titles, description, tags, albums and collections.
+It mirrors images, video metadata, titles, description, tags, albums and collections.

 Available at https://github.com/markdoliner/flickrmirrorer